Eubanks, Rakitt, Benito, Fiegel and Michael Kay earn pre-season merit

 @GT_MTEN duo needs one more win to reach main draw, join teammates

 General: Strong, athletic, left-handed player who established himself in the Tech lineup as a freshman and has mostly played in the middle of the Tech lineup ...
 Three-star player ranked as high as No. 81 nationally whose court time was limited by injuries his final year of high school ...
+Has a 59-48 career singles record, including a career-high 24 wins as a sophomore ...
 Has made the ACC Academic Honor Roll both of his years at Tech.

 2015-16 (Junior): Match-by-Match

-Has played everywhere from No. 2 to 6 in the lineup this spring, posting a 4-7 record in conference matches and 7-12 overall ...
-Has seen the most action at No. 4 (3-4 record), but has played most recently at No. 3 (1-5) ...
-Has beaten two ranked players, No. 59 Jack Findel-Hawkins of North Florida in the fall and No. 91 Amerigo Contini of Virginia Tech in the spring ...
-Has played doubles in only three matches this spring, and has a 4-6 doubles record for the year.
+Played everywhere from No. 2 to 6 in the lineup this spring, posting a 4-7 record in conference matches and 7-13 overall ...
+Saw the most action at No. 4 (3-4 record), but finished out the spring at No. 3 (1-6) ...
+Defeated two ranked players, No. 59 Jack Findel-Hawkins of North Florida in the fall and No. 91 Amerigo Contini of Virginia Tech in the spring ...
+Played doubles in only three matches this spring, and had a 4-6 doubles record for the year.

 2015 Summer Highlights: Captured the singles title at the ITA Summer Circuit event in Tallahassee, Fla. ...
 Defeated three top-8 seeds and lost only one set along the way.